tomjoht/documentation-theme-jekyll/doc_tags.md

 	  - special-layouts
 	  - content types
 	```

-3. In the \_includes folder, there's a taglogic.html file.
-This file has common logic for getting the tags and listing out the pages containing the tag in a table with summaries or truncated excerpts.
-You don't have to do anything with the file &mdash; just leave it there because the tag archive pages reference it.

 4. Create a tag archive file for each tag in your tags_doc.yml list.
 Name the file like this: doc_tag-getting-started.html, where doc is your project name.
 (Again, tags with multiple words need hyphens in them.)